-Game Pie for Gourmets was the title of a book I was once planning to write but probably now won't get around to.
-But it's too good a title to waste so I'll use it here to present a complete list of the games I have had published to date (1974-2016).
-It goes without saying that some of my best games are the ones I have not had published.
-At least, not yet...
+This is the title of a book I was once planning to write but probably now won't get around to.
+But it's too good a title to waste so I'll use it here to present a survey of all my published games from 1974 to date.

 This new(ish) game has occasioned some discussion in BoardGameGeek, as it uses the same mechanism as Hare & Tortoise and several correspondents have been wondering whether it counts as a new game or as another iteration of H&T. There's a good explanation for this.
 The idea of using this mechanism was suggested to me by Benoît Forget of Purple Brain Creations, as the next in their series of games based on the classics.
 (They already did their own version of Hare & Tortoise some years ago!)
 It was my idea to increase the number of squares from 64 to 80 (obviously), which necessitated some rearrangements to ensure the game was still balanced and played well.
 Benoît contributed some additional ideas, including yet another way of dealing with the "hare squares" (as they previously were).
 I'm very pleased with the excellent box and board designs.
 Published by Iello and launched at Essen in October 2016 the game will appear in both French and English editions.

-This trick-taking card game is a themed-up version of Ninety Nine and is to be published (appropriately enough!) by the Dutch company 999 Games in November 2016.
-It will be launched in November at the Spellenspektakel gaming event at Eindhoven.
+This trick-taking card game is a themed-up version of Ninety Nine published (appropriately enough!) by the Dutch company 999 Games.
+It was first shown in 2016 at the Spellenspektakel gaming event at Eindhoven.

 A dice game with Roman numerals, Roman Poker is all that remains of a Roman chariot race game called Right Round Rome, which half a dozen manufacturers liked enough to play-test extensively before deciding that it was too complicated.
 So I ditched the board and concentrated on devising games of skill to play with the dice alone.
 Johannes Krenner, of White Castle Games, added some Joker cards to turn it into a longer and more exciting game for two to six players.
 It was the publisher Amigo's idea to call it Roman Poker, which I wouldn't have done as it bears no relation to Poker.
 But I'm very pleased with the design and artwork they produced.
 Here's how to play it.
 A French version (AVÉ - Ils sont fous, ces Romains!" is available from Gigamix and an Italian ("Poker Romano") edition from Giochi Uniti.